PostgREST/postgrest/api.rst

 .. note::

-  We recommend using function arguments of type json to accept arrays from the client.
-To pass a PostgreSQL native array you'll need to quote it as a string:
+  For versions prior to PostgreSQL 10, to pass a PostgreSQL native array you'll need to quote it as a string:

   .. code:: http